johnrnyquist/Swashteroids/README.md

 ![Swashteroids](images/swashteroids.png)

 # Swashteroids
-_An example of using the Swash framework_
+_An example using the Swash framework_

 An example game using the ECS framework [Swash](https://github.com/johnrnyquist/Swash) along with some SpriteKit.